Lime Cheesecake Recipe UK – Easy No-Bake Version

 No-Bake Lime Cheesecake and the UK Home Baker

 No-bake cheesecakes are especially popular in the UK because they fit easily into everyday home cooking.
 They require no oven time, no water baths and far less technical confidence than baked versions.
 However, they do require the right ratios and method to succeed.
+According to BBC Good Food, chilling time and correct ingredient ratios are the key factors that determine whether a no-bake cheesecake sets properly.

 Many failed no-bake cheesecakes come down to ingredient substitutions or shortcuts.
 Low-fat cream cheese, excessive citrus juice or insufficient chilling time can all result in a cheesecake that refuses to set.
 This recipe avoids those issues by relying on proven ingredient proportions and a straightforward method that prioritises stability without sacrificing texture.